grafana/loki/docs/sources/query/logcli/logcli-tutorial.md

 ### Find all critical packages

-To find all critical packages in the last hour, we can run the following query:
+To find all critical packages in the last hour (default lookback time), we can run the following query:

 ```bash
 logcli query '{service_name="Delivery World"} | package_status="critical"'